 Daniel Geng

-I am a fifth year PhD student in CS at the University of Michigan advised by Professor Andrew Owens and graciously supported by an NSF GRFP fellowship.
+I am a fifth year PhD student in CS at the University of Michigan advised by Professor Andrew Owens.
 I study computer vision, and have previously done research in deep reinforcement learning and representation learning.

-I am currently also a student researcher with Charles Herrmann and Deqing Sun at Google DeepMind.
+I spent last summer as a student researcher with Charles Herrmann and Deqing Sun at Google DeepMind.
 In the past I was lucky enough to have worked as an undergrad at UC Berkeley under Sergey Levine and Coline Devin, as well as Alyosha Efros and Taesung Park, and as an intern at FAIR under Lorenzo Torresani and Huiyu Wang.

 Github / Google Scholar / Twitter / Email